Russification of Ukraine: 2010s and early 2020s

 Despite its official status, as well as some protectionist measures introduced by the government, after thirty years of Ukraine's independence there were still numerous cases of Ukrainian speakers being stigmatized and even physically attacked for using their native language.
 Ukraine's officials and businesses were known to frequently ignore the prescriptions to use the state language in their work, and many schools located in urban centres were described as being Ukrainian on paper only (so-called "Potemkin Ukrainization"), with cases of Russophone state employees using slurs or even attacking Ukrainophone citizens being documented.
 According to surveys, in Ukraine's urban centres beyond Western Ukraine more people spoke Ukrainian at home than in public, which was caused by the legacy of public humiliation and mocking by Russian speakers.
 Many Ukrainians who did not speak Ukrainian in daily life still recognized it as their native language, which could be interpreted as a demonstration of their wish for the more frequent use of the language, which they were unable to realize due to the hostile social environment and historical legacy of linguistic suppression.

 The situation was exacerbated by the economic discrepancy between the poorer province, which was mostly Ukrainian-speaking, and richer urban centres, whose population, especially the social elite, tended to be Russified.
-The domination of Russian language among Ukraine's dominating classes was demonstrated by the fact that none of Ukraine's richest oligarchs and very few among the country's political leadership were known to use Ukrainian in private informal communication.
+The prevalence of Russian language among Ukraine's dominating classes was demonstrated by the fact that none of Ukraine's richest oligarchs and very few among the country's political leadership were known to use Ukrainian in private informal communication.
 For instance, covert records of talks between Ukrainian presidents and officials, such as the "Melnychenko tapes", demonstrated, that the predominant majority of such conversations was carried out in Russian, to a large degree influenced by criminal slang.
 This contrast of private conduct with officially declared policies could be seen as a sign of opportunism of the Ukrainian political elite.